What tools and processes are needed in order to regularly measure the change and adapt?

 Promoters (ratings 9 – 10)

-These are loyal customers who will keep supporting and referring others to your organisation or project.
+These are loyal stakeholders who will keep supporting and referring others to your organisation or project.

 How to calculate the NPS Score